-The rupture category in Table 3-1 includes two types of events that occurred without advance warning to control room operators: 1) Catastrophic rupture which resulted in complete separation of pipe ends, or major 'fish-mouth' opening; and 2) Major crack opening which resulted in leakage in excess of 5 kg/s (80 gpm).
+In Table 4, the category 'rupture' includes two types of events: 1) Catastrophic rupture which resulted in complete separation of pipe ends, or major 'fish-mouth' opening; and 2) Major crack opening which resulted in leakage in excess of 5 kg/s (80 gpm).
+In both cases the failure occurs without advance warning to the control room operators.
 The failure reports included in SLAP were all classified according to leak rates.
 For the majority of the reports, the leak rates were estimated based on event narratives.